 You can also explore the Reimer’s Ranch area (as the ranger suggested) near Hamilton Pool.
 It’s a large region with hikes, kayaking, swimming and more adventurous places to check out.
 You can even get a map from the ranger at Hamilton Pool to get more info.

 One of the reasons I was so drawn to Hamilton Pool Preserve was because it reminded me of an amazing place called Hocking Hills State Park that I found in Ohio, where one of it’s best attractions is a place called Ash Cave which in hindsight I would say is 100x more beautiful and amazing than Hamilton Pool.
-It is an even larger cave, with an even larger waterfall you can check out.
-I just had to mention it because of the similarities it has to the Hamilton Pool spot.
+Here is a comparison:

-Other questions about Hamilton Pool:
+More questions about Hamilton Pool Texas:

 How much does it cost to go to Hamilton Pool?